Kurento/kurento/source/glossary.rst

                 White paper on NAT-T and solutions for end-to-end connectivity in its presence

+    Node.js
+        `Node.js <http://www.nodejs.org/>`_ is a cross-platform runtime environment for server-side and networking applications.
+Node.js applications are written in JavaScript, and can be run within the Node.js runtime on OS X, Microsoft Windows and Linux with no changes.

+    npm
+        `npm <https://www.npmjs.org/>`_ is the official package manager for `Node.js`:term:.

     OpenCL
         `OpenCL <http://www.khronos.org/opencl/>`__\ ™ is standard
         framework for  cross-platform, parallel programming of